 Sydney University Glycemic Index Research Service (SUGiRS)

 The Sydney University GI Research Service (shortened to SUGiRS) was established in 1995 to provide a reliable commercial GI testing laboratory.
 Food samples are tested in healthy volunteers according to standardised methods that have been validated against overseas laboratories.
 Testing of foods for their glycemic index, insulin index, satiety response, and other metabolic parameters can be assessed simultaneously.
-Other analyses such as in vitro GI testing are available.
+Other analyses such as in vitro starch digestion assays are available.
 SUGiRS has an established reputation for quality, speed and flexibility.

 • Professor Jennie Brand-Miller